 Sodium perborate, used in antiseptic solutions and in mouthwashes, acts by decomposing into sodium metaborate and hydrogen peroxide, which then gradually liberates oxygen.

 Benzoyl peroxide slowly releases oxygen to act as an antiseptic.
 However, it can cause skin irritation.
 It also has keratolytic and antiseborrheic activity, which makes it useful in treating pyoderma in dogs.

-Potassium peroxymonosulfate is a recently developed broad-spectrum disinfectant with increasing use in barns and kennels.
+Potassium peroxymonosulfate is a broad-spectrum disinfectant with increasing use in barns and kennels.
 A 1% solution in water is highly effective against bacteria, viruses, and fungi, maintaining good activity in the presence of organic matter.

 Potassium permanganate has broad antimicrobial properties, but its intense purple color in solution, which stains tissues and clothing brown, is a disadvantage.
 It is an effective algicide (0.01%) and virucide (1%) for disinfection, but concentrations >1:10,000 tend to irritate tissues.
 Old solutions turn chocolate brown and lose their activity.

 Iodine and chlorine are among the oldest topical antimicrobial agents.
 They owe their activity to high affinity for protoplasm, where they are believed to oxidize proteins and interfere with vital metabolic reactions.

 Elemental iodine is a potent germicide with a wide spectrum of activity and low toxicity to tissues.
 A solution containing 50 ppm iodine kills bacteria in 1 min and spores in 15 min.
 It is poorly soluble in water but readily dissolves in ethanol, which enhances its antibacterial activity.